Building and Equipment Maintenance

 A portion of the facilities, particularly the mechanical systems, is covered by a preventive maintenance program, whereby the components are inspected, tested, and serviced on a scheduled basis.
 Required periodic tests and inspections of elevators, fire protection systems, and boilers are performed under contract in accordance with applicable codes and regulations.

 Building users are encouraged to report any deficiencies as they occur.
-Requests for emergency or routine service will be received at the Facilities Management Complex during normal working hours (7 a.m. – 4 p.m.) by telephone, in person or fax.
+Requests for emergency or routine service will be received by Facilities Management during normal working hours (7 a.m. to 4 p.m.) by telephone, in person or fax.
 The telephone number is 809-4291.
-Facilities Management is located behind the General Services Building on Chestnut Street.
 The fax number is 809-6270.
+Facilities Management is located on Gilbert Graves Drive behind the General Services Building off of Chestnut Street.

 After normal working hours (4 p.m. to 7 a.m.), on weekends or holidays, requests for emergency service only, will be received at Public Safety at 809-2222.
 Security relays the message to the Shift Supervisor at the Central Plant.
 The Shift Supervisor will determine the nature of the emergency and react appropriately based on Emergency Policies of the Department for Facilities Management.
 A determination will be made to repair with personnel on duty, call in a technician for after-hours repair or record for assignment on the next normal work day.

 The Department for Facilities Management is responsible for the maintenance, monitoring and control of all locking systems throughout the campus.
-This includes the access for almost 2,000 residential rooms, more than 3,000 academic and staff classroom and office doors, and all access for seven satellite facilities throughout the region.
+This includes the access for almost 2,000 residential rooms, more than 3,000 academic and staff classroom and office doors, and all access for satellite facilities throughout the region.

-A request for keys or new locks is processed through a faxed memo stating the department’s name, account number, responsible person, phone number and key core number.
+A request for keys or new locks is processed through a faxed memo or email stating the department’s name, account number, responsible person, phone number and key core number.
 This is a chargeable service.
 Facilities Management’s fax number is 809-6270.
-Repair to an inoperable lock should be reported to 809-4291 during normal working hours (7 a.m. – 4 p.m.).
+Repair to an inoperable lock should be reported to 809-4291 during normal working hours (7 a.m. to 4 p.m.).